1992 Tatarstani sovereignty referendum: Results

 Despite Russian attempts to halt the vote, the referendum went ahead on schedule with votes tallied the next day.
 The referendum ended peacefully with 62% of voters endorsing Tatarstan's sovereignty while 38% opposed it.
 Support for sovereignty was most prevalent in rural areas at 75.3%, while support in urban centers, where a higher percentage of ethnic Russians lived, was 58.7% in favour.
-Results in the capital Kazan showed only 46.8% of the electorate voted in favour of sovereignty.
+The rural Aktanyshsky District, which had the largest percentage of ethnic Tatars in 1989, recorded the strongest support for sovereignty, at 99.59%.
+Conversely, the opposition to sovereignty performed the best in the city of Bugulma, at 66.04%.

 Observers of the vote declared that the referendum was largely free and fair, with few instances of fraud.
 John J. Nimrod, the United Nations observer, praised the referendum for its participation and stated that "these free and open elections gave the people an opportunity to express their free will".
 However, a spokesman for the Democratic Party of Russia (DPR) claimed that some of its observers were harassed, detained, and prevented from monitoring some polling stations in rural areas by police allegedly searching for drugs.

+Results in Kazan

+Results in the capital Kazan showed only 46.79% of the electorate voted in favour of sovereignty.
+Six out of seven capital's districts voted against the sovereignty, albeit by narrow margins.